-- Fees: You’re able to charge whatever rate you see fit for your services and accept as many contracts as you’re able to complete.
+- Fees: You can charge whatever rate you see fit for your services and accept as many contracts as you can complete.

-- Tax Schedule: You don’t have to pay federal and state income taxes every month.
-Instead, independent contractors pay estimated taxes directly to the IRS four times a year.
+- Tax Schedule: There is no employer to withhold taxes from your monthly earnings.
+Instead, you pay estimated taxes directly to the IRS four times a year.

-- Tax Deductions: You can deduct business-related expenses from your taxable income (as independent contractors are usually not reimbursed).
+- Tax Deductions: You can deduct work-related expenses from your taxable income (as independent contractors are usually not reimbursed).

 - Autonomy: You don’t need to report to or justify your actions to anyone.

-- Uncertainty: You may find the lack of guaranteed work and pay to be stressful.
+- Uncertainty: You may find the lack of guaranteed work and pay stressful.

-- Lack of Benefits: You won’t have access to employer-provided health insurance, worker’s compensation, paid vacation time, and other benefits.
+- Lack of Benefits: You are not eligible for employer-provided health insurance, worker’s compensation, paid vacation time, and other benefits.

-- Taxes: You are responsible for filing taxes for your business and any potential penalties for misfiling/misclassifications.
+- Taxes: You are responsible for filing your own taxes and any potential penalties for misfiling/misclassifications.

 Consequences of Misclassification

-The government wants its tax money, so it relies on each business to properly classify every member of its workforce.
+The government wants its tax money, so it relies on each business to correctly classify every member of its workforce.
 Misclassified workers can wind up costing the government money—and you a fortune for the potential penalties.

 Understanding the difference between an independent contractor and an employee requires careful consideration, and both types of employment come with unique advantages and disadvantages.